jeremylynch83/drjeremylynch/_combined_master.md

 ---

 ## Key takeaways

-- Most unruptured aneurysms do not rupture, and many are safely monitored.
+* Most unruptured aneurysms do not **rupture**, and many are safely monitored.
-- Decisions balance aneurysm features and personal risk factors, often using PHASES and ELAPSS.
+* Decisions balance aneurysm **features** and personal risk factors, often using PHASES and ELAPSS.
-- Monitoring includes tight control of risk factors and planned imaging follow-up.
+* Monitoring includes tight control of risk **factors** and planned imaging follow-up.
-- Seek urgent care for a sudden, worst-ever headache or new neurological symptoms.
+* Seek urgent care for a sudden, **worst-ever** headache or new neurological symptoms.

 # Can lifestyle changes reduce the risk of a brain aneurysm? {features}